 The yet to be named branch is part of a new Community Hub housed within a recently renovated building in one of Denver's newest parks, located at 35th & Arkins Ct.
 The branch will serve the neighborhoods of Five Points, Cole, Globeville, and Elyria-Swansea alongside our existing Blair-Caldwell African American Research Library and Valdez-Perry Branch Library.

 The Community Hub is a unique partnership between Denver Public Library, RiNo Art District, the City of Denver, RedLine Contemporary Art Center and Focus Points Family Resource Center.
 The shared space will provide collaborative programming and services celebrating art, innovation, education and small business.
 This hub will also have a public plaza off the Platte River Bike Path and green space that will be an active hub for the community.

 No other public library in the country has engaged in an arts-focused community partnership like this.
 The library will have 7,000 square feet of space and will provide unique collection access, technology and wifi access, community meeting rooms, outreach and programming.

 As part of the branch naming process, a Naming Community Committee was formed in partnership with Councilwoman Candi CdeBaca consisting of a diverse group of people from the community.
 The Naming Community Committee is guiding this process and created the criteria for a new name of the branch.
 It is the hope of Councilwoman CdeBaca and the naming committee that this naming process identifies a name that can also be proposed for the unnamed park that houses the library.

-This is the first step in engaging the general public.
-Recommended names submitted will be researched and vetted.
-The Naming Community Committee will then finalize the top names which will go to a public vote in late September.
-The final branch name will be presented to the Library Commission on October 21 for approval and a celebration will be planned in November.
+This is the first step was engaging the general public.
+Recommended names were submitted and researched and vetted.
+The Naming Community Committee then finalized the top names that are currently going to a public vote.
+The final branch name will be presented to the Library Commission for approval and a celebration will be planned.